 The European Central Bank stepped up bond purchases last week as the debt crisis worsened.

-The Frankfurt-based ECB said it settled 7.99 billion euros ($10.8 billion) of bond purchases in the week through Nov.
-18, up from 4.48 billion euros the previous week.
-Some 131 million euros of acquired bonds matured.
-The central bank will take seven-day term deposits tomorrow to absorb the 194.5 billion euros of liquidity created since its bond program started on May 10 last year, a practice it employs to ensure the purchases don’t fuel inflation.
+The Frankfurt-based ECB said it settled 8.6 billion euros ($11.5 billion) of bond purchases in the week through Nov.
+25, up from 8 billion euros the previous week.
+The central bank will take seven-day term deposits tomorrow to absorb the 203.5 billion euros of liquidity created since its bond program started on May 10 last year, a practice it employs to ensure the purchases don’t fuel inflation.

 © Copyright 2022 Bloomberg News.
 All rights reserved.